Following a death

 Find out how to cancel the deceased's various benefits including Old Age Security, Canada Pension Plan, Employment Insurance and tax-related payments.

 Find out how to cancel the deceased's personal identification cards, registrations, and other documents.

 - Social Insurance Number

 Find out how to cancel the deceased’s Social Insurance Number.

 Child Benefit and

 Find out if you are eligible to receive survivor or death benefits.

-- Federal Income Support for Parents of Murdered Children
+- Federal Income Support for Parents of Murdered or Missing Children Grant